robaho/httpserver/README.md

 ProxyHandler also supports tunneling proxies using CONNECT for https.

 All async functionality has been removed.
-Most synchronized blocks were removed in favor of other Java concurrency concepts.
+All synchronized blocks were removed in favor of other Java concurrency concepts.

 The end result is an implementation that easily integrates with Virtual Threads available in JDK 21 - simply set a virtual thread based ExecutorService.